Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/applications/gamestate.md

     Listener function to be removed.

 ## Examples
 There are now two possibilities.
-Everything can be done directly into the Init-Global, or with EventHandler.
+Everything can be done directly into the `Init_Global`, or with [EventHandler](../tools/event_handler.md).
 ### Init_Global
 ```dae
 func void Init_Global()